Azure/durabletask/src/DurableTask.AzureServiceFabric/README.md

 * There are 2 manual steps that must be done before running tests:
   * A 5 node local cluster must be setup using Service Fabric Local Cluster Manager (installed by SDK).
   * After the solution is built, the "TestFabricApplication" must be packaged using the context menu.
 (The packaged application will be deployed to local cluster as part of test setup)

+## .Net Targets

+Currently this project supports .Net 4.6.1, which is framework version of 'netstandard2.0'.
+Some of the dependency packages do not have support for 'netstandard2.0', once those packages support 'netstandard2.0' this project will also support the same.

 ## Main Contributors